wisetara/sample-service-project/README.md

-Sample Service Project - Non-Working Non-Proprietary Work-Based Sample
+Sample Service Project - Non-Working Non-Proprietary Sample
 --------

 Over the last two years, I have contributed twice to rails/rails, but most of my outside work in coding has been about training with Team Treehouse and CodeSchool, and there weren't projects built through that training.
-It's been super-valuable, but it doesn't leave much time for outside coding projects.
+My time in that training and in my code-writing at my place of employment has been super-valuable, but it doesn't leave much time for outside coding projects.
 With that in mind, I am attempting to illustrate some of the tasks/projects I accomplished at work--without posting proprietary code.
 So, this code won't